addddisonnnn/KLF4-Pioneer-Factor-Project/README.md

 This is where we figure out potential variables, factors, or determinants of interest.
 Histone methylation/modifications, other transcription factors, and more are examples.
 I ran MEME-Suite's FIMO tool to get information about whether the KLF4 motif is bound at the region, KLF4 motif score, strand (+,-), and total KLF4 motif score (because sometimes one region can have several KLF4 motifs bound potentially).

 ## Step 3: ML Model Training
+Utilized machine learning techniques to study KLF4 binding in different cell types based on a myriad of determinants.
+Random forests and decision trees were the first techniques used.
+Also, two cell types we focused on were Head-Neck Sarcoma cells and MCF7 cells.

 ## Step 4: Employ Predictive Models